SourceRabbit/GraalVM-Windows-Installer/README.md

 You can find more information about GraalVM on GraalVM's website:<br>
 <a href="https://www.graalvm.org/">https://www.graalvm.org/</a>

-GraalVM Windows Installer is an open source project written in C# and developed with Visual Studio 2019.
+GraalVM Windows Installer is an open source project written in C#, developed with Visual Studio 2019.

 FAQ
 ------